FirelyTeam/simplifier-jurisdictions/be/introduction.md

-*This summary is based on the responses to the DevDays 2024 State of FHIR survey conducted in Belgium.
-Key insights reflect the latest developments, adoption trends, and future expectations regarding FHIR standards in this jurisdiction.*

 ### Regulation

 Belgium has robust regulations in place that specifically mandate the use of FHIR (Fast Healthcare Interoperability Resources) for electronic health data exchange.
 The most pivotal regulation, the [EHealth Action Plan](https://www.ehealth.fgov.be/), clearly prescribes the adoption of FHIR standards.
 While specific compliance deadlines are not well-documented, the absence of fines for non-compliance is counterbalanced by the availability of governmental funds aimed at stimulating FHIR adoption, fostering a supportive regulatory environment.